zaminshaikh/notion-mail-app/README.md

 # NotionMail

-NotionMail is a command-line application that simulates a basic email system using Notion as a backend.
-Users can sign up, log in, send messages to other users, and read messages addressed to them.
+NotionMail is a command-line application that simulates a basic email system using Notion as a database.
+Users can sign up, log in, send messages to other users, read messages addressed to them and read messages they sent.
 All data is stored and managed through the Notion API.

 ## Table of Contents